mothership-ec/cog/src/Message/Cog/Controller/readme.md

 ## Controller Resolver

-Both the `ControllerResolver` class and the `ControllerResolverInterface` interface are taken from Symfony 2.
-We don't include this using a Composer dependency in the `composer.json` file because that would mean requiring the whole `HttpFoundation` component which is too large to justify for just two files.

-As such, these files should be maintained with care.
-Adjustments should not need to be made.

-The unit tests have also been copied from Symfony 2, but adjusted to work with our namespaces and also to provide 100% code coverage (there were some issues with some of the Symfony tests resulting in a less optimal code coverage).

 ### What does it do?

-The `ControllerResolver` class is responsible for invoking a controller for a given HTTP request.
+The `ControllerResolver` is responsible for invoking a controller for a given HTTP request.
 It also cleverly maps all parameters found in the request to arguments in the controller method.
 Consider the following example controller class & method:

 	namespace MyApp\PasswordReset;